 This category of sound you sure hear from your teddy cavy, it’s because it is one of the loudest sounds that they make.

-This sound may freak you out.
+This sound may scare you.

-This kind of voice is a high-pitched moan.
+Whining is a high-pitched moan.

 And if you pay attention to them, you will notice they are complaining about something.

-D0 Teddy Guinea Pigs Bite?
+Do Teddy Guinea Pigs Bite?

 Are Guinea Pig Bites Dangerous?

-Well, usually, guinea pigs are lovely and loving pets.
+Guinea pigs are lovely and loving pets.

 They have a very calm demeanor, and they love their owners very well.

-You have to understand gaining the trust of your guinea pig can take time and effort.
+Gaining the trust of your guinea pig can take time and effort.

 - You have to build trust with your guinea pig by becoming familiar with them